 - Start By Cooking The Pasta.
 Cook your pasta in a large pot according to the package directions, making sure that the pasta is soft rather than al dente (with a little bite), since gluten-free pasta hardens up a bit when cold.
 Drain & cool the pasta a bit by rinsing with cold water.

 - While The Pasta Cooks, Mix Up Your Dressing.
-In a mason jar or small mixing bowl, combine lemon juice, vinegar, olive oil, oregano, salt, and pepper.
+In a mason jar or small bowl, combine lemon juice, vinegar, olive oil, oregano, salt, and pepper.
 Whisk to combine well and set aside.
 (Dressing can be made in advance and will keep for 1 week in the refrigerator.)

 - Assemble The Pasta Salad.
 In a large mixing bowl, combine cooked pasta, chickpeas, cucumbers, tomatoes, salami, pepperoni, olives, peperoncinis, onion, and basil, if using.

 - Add The Dressing.
-Drizzle the dressing over the salad and gently toss to combine & coat everything with dressing.
+Pour the dressing over the salad and gently toss to combine & coat everything with dressing.
 Chill until ready to serve.
 (Pasta salad will keep 2-3 days in the fridge.)

 FAQ + Tips And Tricks For The Best Gluten-Free Pasta Salad: